List of EastEnders characters introduced in 2019: Habiba Ahmed

 Habiba Ahmed, played by Rukku Nahar, makes her first appearance in episode 5871, originally broadcast on 19 February 2019.
 She is introduced alongside her sister, Iqra Ahmed (Priya Davdra), as the granddaughters of Arshad Ahmed (Madhav Sharma) and Mariam Ahmed (Indira Joshi).

 Habiba arrives in Albert Square alongside her sister Iqra.
 They convince their uncle Masood that they can run Walford East which he agrees and leaves Walford for Tamwar's wedding.
 She spots Adam Bateman (Stephen Rahman-Hughes) and begin an affair while he is in a relationship with Honey Mitchell (Emma Barton).
 Adam constantly lets her down and shows that he does not love her.
 After realising that Adam has no intention of leaving Honey for her, she threatens him and ends their affair.
 The Ahmeds celebrate Eid where Adam and Iqra threaten each other and reveals that Iqra has a secret lover.
 Habiba is shocked at this, and confronts Iqra, who reveals that she is a lesbian.
 After having a heart-to-heart with Honey, Habiba feels sympathy towards her and warns her about Adam.
-To make Honey see sense, she reveals her affair with Adam while they were preparing a meal for Mariam after discovering she was mugged.
+To make Honey see sense, she reveals her affair with Adam while they prepare a meal for Mariam after discovering she was mugged.
 She later begins a relationship with Jags Panesar (Amar Adatia).
 When they go public with their relationship, Jags' mother Suki Panesar (Balvinder Sopal) is unhappy and frames Jags for an attack he did not commit.
 Jags goes to prison and Habiba attempts to prove his innocence.
 Iqra struggles to support her and believes her girlfriend and Jags' sister Ash Panesar (Gurlaine Kaur Garcha) instead; Habiba tells her to choose between them.
 Iqra is speechless and Habiba gets in a taxi and leaves.
 She later gives birth to their son, Tyrion, on the same day that Jags is killed in prison.

 The character and Nahar's casting were announced on 20 December 2018, along with that of Habiba's sister, Iqra.
 Both characters were called "feisty" and a BBC announcement stated that the "Defiant, smart and confident" sisters would "quickly make an impact on Walford".
 Habiba is described as "full of heart" and "bubbly", and she has "the best intentions" but it was said that "trouble never seems to be too far behind".
 Nahar said of her casting, "I'm so excited to have joined EastEnders, it's a show I've grown up watching and stepping onto Albert Square is just unreal!
 Habiba is great fun to play and I'm so happy to be working alongside Priya.
 Can't wait for you all to see what we get up to on the Square."
 Davdra confirmed on social media that the characters would appear from February 2019.

 On 22 October 2020, Nahar made her final appearance as Habiba in previously unannounced scenes.
 Nahar confirmed her exit on Instagram, where she thanked EastEnders for teaching her "so much" during her tenure, and stated that she was "grateful" for the friendships she made on the programme.